tlfjar/rancher-projects/README.md

 I have completely revamped my system, doubling the number of workers, running the Rancher Server in a high availability environment, and separating my etcd and controlplane nodes from one another.
 I'm testing this now, and if it works, I will be updating with the HA setup.

+I will also be cleaning up this repository, as staring at it with all of the image files all over the place is annoying.

 It also appears that longhorn no longer requires screwing with the files in open-iscsi.
 I am testing to confirm this, but that requirement has dissappeared from their instructions.

 # UPDATE 12/29/2019